 Another popular species that can be seen in Scotland is the Osprey.
 This magnificent bird is a summer visitor to the UK and they can be regularly seen fishing in the local area.
 There is a specialist viewing point at Loch Garten where Ospreys can be seen nesting.

 Scotland has a rich tradition of music and you are never too far away from the skirl of the bagpipes.
-However, we have much more to offer and in Inverness there is a wide variety of live music with performances taking place on every night of the week.
+However, we have much more to offer and in Inverness, there is a wide variety of live music with performances taking place every night of the week.

-Regular folk sessions take place at several pubs in the town centre and music is often a main attraction at Eden Court Theatre and The Ironworks.
+Regular folk sessions take place at several pubs in the town centre and music is often the main attraction at Eden Court Theatre and The Ironworks.

 How many photographs will I take?

 Guest often ask us where they can buy additional memory cards for their cameras.
 We can only conclude that people under-estimate how many pictures they will take.
 Our advice is that you should plan on taking at least twice as many memory cards as you normally expect to need.
-Cards are fairly cheap these days but it is better to have spare capacity rather than run out of room just as the most spectacular scene opens up before you.
+Cards are fairly cheap these days but it is better to have spare capacity rather than run out of space on your card just as the most spectacular scene opens up before you.